4-Day Kauai Itinerary: An Unforgettable Adventure

 - Beach Towel: I take this beach towel with me on every trip.
 It is light, drys quickly, and is super thin so it barely takes up any space in my carry-on.

-- Snorkel Gear: Bring your own snorkel gear so you can snorkel at different beaches in Kauai such as Anini Beach.
-It is also really nice to have your own snorkel set for the boat tour.
-I bring this snorkel set on all my trips to Hawaii.
+- Snorkel Gear: Bring your snorkel gear to snorkel at different beaches in Kauai such as Anini Beach.
+Even though the boat tours usually provide snorkels, it’s a lot better to have your own snorkel set that fits you right.
+I recommend this snorkel set which I used on all our Hawaii getaways.

 - Sunglasses: For some reason sunglasses always end up being that one thing I forget to bring, so adding this to the list so you don’t.